 When Your Teen Is Feeling Excluded

 You might not know it yet but all kids experience this: You’re not invited to the party.
 Your tween or teen overhears some whispering about a party.
 Sounds like everyone is invited.
 But your child is left out.
 Your first reaction is disbelief: “Are you sure you weren’t invited to the party?”
-With shock and possibly rage, you wonder what you should do.
+With shock and possibly rage, you wonder what you should do when your child is excluded from a party.
 In this series of four videos, Dr. Lisa Damour, author of Untangled, explains ways parents can help their teenagers handle the difficult, yet not uncommon, experience of being left out and feeling excluded.

 Video #1: Should I Call the Other Parent?

 Transcript: When your daughter doesn’t get invited to a party, you might feel compelled to pick up the phone and call the parent who’s hosting the party and ask what’s going on.
 Before you do, I’d encourage you to ask, “Why am I picking up the phone?”

 If you’re picking up the phone because your daughter is upset, you might want to think about the fact that your job as a parent is not to solve her problems for her.
 It’s to help her solve her own problems.
 So, maybe she needs to repair a relationship with a friend.
 Or maybe she needs to build a broader social net—a social safety net—so that she has other friends to hang out if she doesn’t get invited to a party.
 Or, maybe she needs to join you guys for a Friday night where she feels left out and then learn to rebound from that.